Setting personal goals

 The first step in setting personal goals is to consider what you want to achieve during the course of your entire life, because this gives us an overall perspective that covers the rest of the aspects related to decision making.
 To provide comprehensive and balanced coverage of all relevant parts, try to set targets in some or all of the following categories:

-Attitude: Do you have any mental blockages that are holding you back?
-Are there parts in the way you behave that make you angry?
+- Attitude: Do you have any mental blockages that are holding you back?
+Are there reactions in the way you behave that make you angry?
 If so, set a goal to improve your behavior or to find a solution to the problem.

-Financial: How much do you want to earn at what stage of life?
+- Financial: How much do you want to earn at each stage of life?

-Pleasure: How do you want to enjoy life?
-Make sure which part of your life is yours.
+- Pleasure: How do you want to enjoy life?
+Make sure which part of your life is yours and what do you have control over.

 Once you’ve decided your goals in these categories, assign them a priority.
 Then check them out and give them a priority again until you are satisfied with the way they reflect the life you want to lead.
 Also make sure that the goals you set are the goals you want to achieve, not what your parents, husband or wife, family or bosses want you to be.